jesuslovesyiyi/Resilient_energy_network/README.md

 # Understanding the impact of weather conditions on energy infrastructure: a case study of India
-This project seeks to build a better understanding of the impact of covective weather on energy network in India.
+This paper seeks to build a better understanding of the impact of covective weather on energy network in India.

 **Datasets**
 - Voltage: [Electricity Supply Monitoring Initiative](https://watchyourpower.org/the_initiative.php) (ESMI)